inbravo/scala-feature-set/README.md

 #### Useful programs
 -  [Test for Anagram String in Scala][Anagram.md]
 -  [Counter number of words per String in Scala][WordFrequency.md]
+-  [Program to give runtime size of all primitive variables][PrimitiveVarsSizeTest.md]

 #### Data structures
 -  [A Stack implemented in Scala][Stack.md]